NarrativeTrack: Evaluating Entity-Centric Reasoning for Narrative Understanding: Experiments

-\paragraph{Model Baselines.} We evaluate 12 open-source and 1 proprietary MLLMs on our benchmark.
-The open-source models include both general-purpose and video-specific MLLMs of varying scales.
-We refer to open-source general-purpose MLLMs as \textit{OGP-MLLMs} and open-source video-specific MLLMs as \textit{OVS-MLLMs}.
-The OGP-MLLMs includes Qwen-2.5-VL-7B, 32B~\citep{bai2025qwen2} and InternVL3-8B, 38B~\citep{zhu2025internvl3}; the OVS-MLLMs include mPLUG-Owl3-7B~\citep{ye2023mplug}, VideoChat2-7B~\citep{videochat2}, Video-LLaMA2-7B, 72B~\citep{cheng2024videollama}, Video-LLaVA-7B~\citep{videollava}, LLaVA-NeXT-Video-7B, 34B~\citep{li2024llavanext}, and VILA-8B~\citep{lin2024vila}.
-We also evaluate GPT-4o for a proprietary model.
-For open-source models, we follow prior work~\citep{zhang2024eventhallusion} and sample 20 frames per video, which yields the best performance across frame densities (\S\ref{sec:pos_bias}).
-We use 128 frames per video for GPT-4o, as it supports larger visual context.
+\paragraph{\textbf{Model Baselines.}} We evaluate 13 open-source and 7 proprietary MLLMs on our benchmark.
+The open-source models include both general-purpose and video-specialized MLLMs of varying scales.
+We refer to open-source general-purpose MLLMs as \textit{OGP-MLLMs} and open-source video-specialized MLLMs as \textit{OVS-MLLMs}.
+The OGP-MLLMs includes Qwen-2.5-VL-7B, 32B~\citep{bai2025qwen2} and InternVL3-8B, 38B~\citep{zhu2025internvl3}; the OVS-MLLMs include mPLUG-Owl3-7B~\citep{ye2023mplug}, VideoChat2-7B~\citep{videochat2}, Video-LLaMA2-7B, 72B~\citep{cheng2024videollama}, Video-LLaVA-7B~\citep{videollava}, LLaVA-Video-7B~\citep{zhang2024llava}, LLaVA-NeXT-Video-7B, 34B~\citep{zhang2024llavanextvideo}, and VILA-8B~\citep{lin2024vila}.
+We use Gemini-2.0-Flash, Gemini-2.5-Flash, Gemini-2.5-Pro, Gemini-3-Flash, Gemini-3.1-Pro, GPT-4o, and GPT-4.1 for a proprietary model.
+All open-source model evaluations are conducted by sampling 20 frames per video following prior work~\citep{zhang2024eventhallusion}, as this setting achieves the best performance across frame densities (\S\ref{sec:pos_bias}).
+For proprietary models, we use 128 frames per video to take advantage of its larger visual context capacity, while we further evaluate GPT-4o with 20 frames per video for fair comparison. \paragraph{\textbf{Evaluation Protocol.}} Our evaluation does not rely on LLM-based judging or open-ended response generation.
+All questions are formulated as binary-choice, multiple-choice, or option-ordering tasks.
+Model predictions are scored deterministically using exact-match accuracy against the ground-truth answers, eliminating ambiguity from natural-language phrasing, lexical variation, or subjective assessment.